For senior executives, newly promoted leaders, and founders

 Becoming the leader you intend to be

-This is the work of examing how we think, where we get in our own way, and what we are willing to change about ourselves to lead differently.
+This is the work of examining how we think, where we get in our own way, and what we are willing to change about ourselves to lead differently.
 The work is internal.
 Results show over months.

 Listening and judgement